jessecusack/scientific-workflow/get_snippets.md

 ## Remote copy with `scp` and `rsync`

-If you need to copy files from a remote server via `ssh` use `scp`, e.g.
+If you need to copy files from a remote server that you normally access via `ssh`, use `scp`, e.g.

     scp usename@host:some_dir/dataset.nc destination/